Photonic Exceptional Points in Holography and QCD: Introduction

-Roughly, the fluctuations of the energy fields and the condensation of virtual quark–antiquark pairs are related to the origin of the emergence of time, and the chiral symmetry breaking associated with it is the fundamental phenomenon which generates 99 $\%$ of the mass of the visible universe.
-So, we can propose that the emergence of time, and the emergent hadron structures, such as mass and spin inside the proton, could both be simulated by the photonic exceptional points.

-Therefore, one could speculate that holographic confining models can simulate EPs as well.
-One can argue that each of the EPs or the end-walls in holographic QCD models can be employed as a tool to study the other one.
-Based on the above ideas and based on bottom-up holographic QCD, in this work, we build a model which can simulate EPs.
-First, we explain the optical setup of anti-PT symmetry consisting of ternary coupled optical resonators and microrings.
-Based on this system, we build a holographic toy model to simulate EPs.
+Based on the above ideas and based on bottom-up holographic QCD, in this work, we build a toy model which can simulate third order EPs.
+First, we explain the optical setup of anti-$\mathcal{PT}$ symmetry consisting of ternary coupled optical resonators and microrings.
+Based on this system, we then build a holographic toy model to simulate EPs.
+We discuss various results coming from this model such as lasing spectra, eigenvalue trajectories, $\mathcal{PT}$ phase diagram, Ferrell-Glover-Tinkham (FGT) sum rule, transfer fraction to coherent peak and holographic Petermann factor and phase rigidities.